 - You can start each of your works as soon as you receive a notification via email and/or in the CGScholar notifications.

 - IF YOU DO NOT RECEIVE A NOTIFICATION BY THE TIMELINE INDICATED ON THE WEEKLY SCHEDULE, PLEASE CONTACT A TA AS SOON AS POSSIBLE.
-Those who register late, join the community late, and/or sign up for a Work 2 late risk not having their work automatically assigned.
 We rely on students to notify us if they have not received a work request.